Skip to main content

 Practice cases with peers and/or alumni

-While reading about the structure, process and strategies of casing can be helpful, actually practicing cases will allow you to develop the necessary skillset.
-Peers can be incredibly helpful with this.
-Additionally, while networking or engaging with alumni you may find consultants willing to either practice cases with you or provide advice.
+While reading about case structures and strategies can be helpful, practicing cases with peers will let you develop the necessary skillset.
+In addition, through networking and engaging with alumni, you may find consultants willing to practice cases with you or provide advice.

-Those who help you prepare for cases may be your future colleagues – so work to be an excellent case partner!
-Make practice a two-way street – especially when practicing with your peers.
+Practice is a two-way street, so work to be an excellent case partner – especially when practicing with your peers.

 • Ask what types of cases they would like to practice/share a case you would like them to present.

-• Review cases you present in advance so you are familiar with the structure and suggested “answers” prior to leading your partner through a case.
+• Review cases in advance so you are familiar with the structure and suggested “answers” prior to leading your partner through a case.

 • Consider if you and your partner would like to record your practice cases to review later.